iusumon/khulnazone/README.md

 # khulnazone
-This project will be used for my office
-Hope you may find it useful
+This Codeigniter/Jquery based project will be used for my office Hope you may find it useful